SYLLABUS | HHP100 | THE OPIOID CRISIS IN AMERICA

 • This course is about a medical topic; however, please do not solicit other course participants or course moderators for medical advice within the forum.

-• Please limit your posts/responses to 200 words or less (by request of edX).
+• Please limit your posts/responses to about 200 words.

 • Use the search and engagement tools (upvote, follow for updates, flag for misuse) on the Discussion Home to find and contribute to the conversations.